RPGReki/reki.wtf/site/privacy.md

 I'm not collecting, how long you spend on what page of this site is not my business.
 Though, I do welcome comments on my pages.

+## Liability for Links

+The website contains links to external websites, over whose contents I have no control.
+Therefore, I cannot accept any liability for these external contents.
+The respective provider or operator of the websites is always responsible for the contents of the linked pages.
+The linked pages were checked for possible legal violations at the time of linking.
+Illegal contents were not identified at the time of linking.
+However, permanent monitoring of the contents of the linked pages is not reasonable without specific indications of a violation.
+Upon notification of violations, I will remove such links immediately.

+## Copyright

+If not state otherwise, the content and works on these pages are published under [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/legalcode).

+**You are free to:**\\
+**Share** — copy and redistribute the material in any medium or format\\
+**Adapt** — remix, transform, and build upon the material for any purpose, even commercially.

+The licensor cannot revoke these freedoms as long as you follow the license terms.

+**Under the following terms:**\\
+**Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+**No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.